-Reggae’s Top Child Stars
+Reggae’s Young Icons: 10 Jamaican Child Stars

 Legendary producer Henry “Junjo” Lawes discovered Billy Boyo when he was just 12 years old.
 In the early 1980s, Billy Boyo recorded some amazing hits with the powerful Roots Radics Band and the innovative young engineer Scientist.
 ‘One spliff a day’ is one notable example.
 Always under Junjo, Billy Boyo recorded the album “DJ Clash Volume 2” with fellow young deejay, Little Harry.